 - Search ViewsSearch Views A Search View is a list of tasks or conversations that meet the criteria a user specifies in search.
 Read more

 - ListList Displays your tasks in a list.
 List view is the default view for My Tasks, projects, and search views.
-Read more or Board - this is the default View and displays tasks in your chosen layout
+Read more - this is the default View and displays tasks in a list view

 - Timeline - this View allows you to you to piece your plan together in a Gantt chart-style format, share it with stakeholders, and hit deadlines

 - CalendarCalendar Lets you see tasks with due dates on a calendar.
 Users can use Calendar View on My Tasks, a project, a search view, or on a whole team.
 Read more - this View filters only tasks with due datesdue dates The date that a task or subtask is due.
 Read more and displays them in a calendar format

 - Progress - this View displays information about a project and its progress, including status updatesstatus updates A way to update project members on the progress of a project.
 Status includes a color (red, yellow, green) and short summary.
 Read more & a progress chartprogress chart A burnup chart that shows contrasts a project's incomplete and complete tasks over time.
 Read more

 - Forms - this View collects the info your team needs and creates forms Read more

 Click on More…to start conversations with Project Members and to view all files on the Task.
 All six views will appear in Projects, but only three of them (List, Calendar, and Files) will appear in your My Tasks and Search Views.

 If there is a specific way you and your team prefer to sort tasks in a project, you can save it as the default view for everyone.

 - Click the three dot icon in your project toolbar